vamsiReddy03/nesprnt-case-study/README.md

 **3rd Semester:**
 Reduced involvement due to overload

-**4th Semester:**

- — Lab submissions are BACK!
-   Same chaos approaching again...
-        ↓
-   This time I thought:
-   "Wait —
-   If I build a Moblie Web App for this
-   ALL these problems will be solved!"

 ---
 ## 💡 The Realization

 > This is not a printing problem.
-> This is a **system design problem**.
+This is a **system design problem**.

 ---

+**4th Semester:**
+Same chaos heading my way again.
+I asked:
+"What if I build a Mobile Web App to make this disappear entirely?"
+🚀 So I built Nesprnt

 ## 🚀 The Solution — Nesprnt